schriftgestalt/GlyphsSDK/Python Templates/File Format/README.md

 Planned for the future are Save and Open functionalities.

 This sample plugin is functional and exports glyph names, unicodes and glyph width into a simple CSV file.
-It makes use of a GUI.
-See the description one level up (https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates) on how to use them.
+It makes use of a GUI through Interface Builder.
+See the description one level up (https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates) on how to use it.